EU Study Tour Overview

 - European Central Bank

 Visits also include other international organizations and representations (e.g. NATO and the Canadian Mission to the EU) and possibly also think tanks, civil society organizations, and universities.
-The goal is to offer a fully immersive program that allows students to learn about how the organisations and institutions define, manage, and shape the current events and challenges they face.
+The goal is to offer a fully immersive program that allows students to learn about how the organizations and institutions define, manage, and shape the current events and challenges they face.

 Recent iterations of the study tour: